nanoexpress/ultimate-oss/docs/get-started.md

 - `console: CustomConsole { log, error }` - Your custom console class object for nice-looking logs :)
 - `json_spaces` - JSON.stringify 3-rd parameter

+## Optimizations

+### Pre-collect Garbage Collection

+If you feel your app was freeze while you request, try `--expose-gc` argument.
+After this optimization enabled, `@nanoexpress/pro-slim` does optimization before route called and marks/collects unnecessary garbage.
+This should help improve freezes.

+Note: To log how GC works, try `--trace-gc` argument.

+### AoT Route compliation

+Then try out `@nanoexpress/aot` to get our maximum performance as possible.

+## Examples

 ```js
 import nanoexpress from 'nanoexpress/pro-slim';
 const app = nanoexpress();